SynBioDex/SBOL-Industrial-Summer-Program/ideas-template.md

----
-name: SBOL Industrial Summer Project (SISP) idea
+# SBOL Industrial Summer 2021 Project Ideas Template
-about: Template for new SISP project ideas
-title: ''
-labels: ''
-assignees: ''

----

 **Note**:
 While any project within this scope will be considered, SBOL Industrial is particularly interested in projects that provide: